arenaxr/arena-docs/content/schemas/message/gltf-morph.md

 ==========

 Allows you to target and control a gltf model's morphTargets created in Blender.
+Requires `object_type: gltf-model`.

 More properties at <a href='https://github.com/elbobo/aframe-gltf-morph-component'>A-Frame GLTF Morph</a> component.